kukulis/galaktika/README.md

 # build notes
 When you import maven project in to eclipse, you must add target/generated-resources as the source folder in the project properties -> java build path -> source.

+# running notes
+You must create some users in to the "users" table, to be able to login from GUI.